colinhickey/LED_Strip/README.md

 Play with the update time per row to adjust the drawing time.

 Suggested improvements:
-- add image filename as an argument with the script is run rather than hardcoding it in the script
+- add image filename as an argument when the script is run, rather than hardcoding it in the script.
-- use PIL to resize images to the required 144 pixel width and whatever height results so that any image can be used instead of a correctly sizes image being required.
+- use PIL to resize images to the required 144 pixel width and whatever height results so that any image can be used instead of requiring correctly sized image.

 ![TREX input image](trex.bmp "Example image to use with black background")